natthasath/vibe-pomodoro-timer/README.md

 # Vibe Pomodoro Timer

-The Pomodoro Timer boosts productivity by breaking work into 25-minute focused intervals, followed by short 5-minute breaks.
-This time management method helps maintain concentration, reduce burnout, and improve efficiency throughout the day.
+Vibe Pomodoro Timer boosts productivity with customizable work and break intervals using the proven Pomodoro Technique.
+Stay focused, manage time effectively, and avoid burnout by balancing focused sprints with regular breaks—all in a simple, intuitive interface.